-These schools were launched in the 1950s to serve the children who are dependents of employees of the European Institutions that are run under the auspices of the EU.
+These schools, were launched in the 1950s to serve the children who are dependents of employees of the European Institutions (the schools are mainly in close proximity) that are run under the auspices of the EU.
 The schools are funded by the EU and their dependents pay no tuition.
-Consequently, several of the schools are in Brussels, seat of the EU, and the others are located in Spain, Italy, Germany, Italy, UK, Luxembourg (where the largest schools is) and The Netherlands.
+Consequently, four of the schools are in Brussels and, seat of the EU as well as one other in Belgium, and the others are located in Spain, Italy, Germany (three), Italy, UK, Luxembourg (where the largest school on two campuses is) and The Netherlands.

-These thirteen schools (a fourteenth opens this year in Brussels due to pressure for places) are operated by a Board of Governors, and are opened at the ‘invitation’ of the host country - note that France has not yet seen the need to do this.
+These thirteen schools are operated by a Board of Governors, and are opened at the ‘invitation’ of the host country - note that France has not yet seen the need to do this.
 All the policies, curriculum, materials, etc. are managed out of a central office in Brussels, and they have their own inspection teams to safeguard standards.

 The idea behind these schools is that the children are taught in their native European language and related to that their own national culture, and learn up to two additional languages during the course of their education, with Latin being an optional extra.

 Therefore, the number of ‘mother tongues’ taught in each school can range from three to twelve.
 This means not just in the ‘language arts’ or ‘literacy’ classes, but everything – maths, science, humanities, etc. During secondary school, one of the additional languages is designated as a ‘working language’ which means that the student is pretty much bilingual in the mother tongue and that designated working language by the time he or she finishes.

 Of course they get all the creative and performing arts, physical education etc. Children in the primary schools experience a ‘European Hour’ of extra-curricular games and cultural activities, presumably to learn about each other’s heritage.